 This is an infill site.
-Care must be taken to ensure that development relates satisfactorily to the existing Tynron View development and as a result should be no more than $1\frac{1}{2}$ storeys in height.
+Care must be taken to ensure that development relates satisfactorily to the existing Tynron View development and as a result should be no more than 11⁄2 storeys in height.
 There is a water body in close proximity to the site with potentially culverted sections and as a result a Drainage Impact Assessment will be required.
-The site should be accessed from Tynron View.